 Happy New Years everyone!
 This is probably one of the biggest drinking nights of the year for many of us, and so today I wanted to give you my 5 best natural ways to beat a hangover! while I don't

-As a holistic nutritionist, I've learned the science behind what alcohol does to our bodies and while I don't necessarily recommend it, I also know that it's part of life and many of don't want to (or need to) avoid it all together.
+As a holistic nutritionist, I've learned the science behind what alcohol does to our bodies and while I don't necessarily recommend it, I also know that it's part of life and many don't want to (or need to) avoid it altogether.
 I'm all about balance and if that means that you have a drink here and there, that's a-okay in my book.

 What you need to know